Pacific bird refuge struggles as ocean garbage patch grows

 With virtually no predators, Midway is a haven for many species of seabirds and is home to the largest colony of albatross in the world.

-But Midway is also at the center of the Great Pacific Garbage Patch, a vast area of floating plastic collected by circulating oceanic currents.
+But Midway is also at the centre of the Great Pacific Garbage Patch, a vast area of floating plastic collected by circulating oceanic currents.
 The Hawaiian Islands act like a comb that gathers debris as it floats across the Pacific.
 A recent analysis found that the patch is accumulating debris at a faster rate than scientists previously thought.

-Midway is littered with bird skeletons that have brightly colored plastic protruding from their decomposing bellies.
-Bottle caps, toothbrushes and cigarette lighters sit in the centers of their feathery carcasses.
+Midway is littered with bird skeletons that have brightly coloured plastic protruding from their decomposing bellies.
+Bottle caps, toothbrushes and cigarette lighters sit in the centres of their feathery carcasses.

 "There isn't a bird that doesn't have some (plastic)," said Athline Clark, the National Oceanic and Atmospheric Administration's superintendent for Papahanaumokuakea Marine National Monument, which Midway is part of.
 They "fill their bellies up with plastics instead of food and eventually either choke or just don't have enough room for actual nourishment and perish."